US relief checks begin arriving as economic damage piles up

 Foreign leaders, meanwhile, rushed to the defense of the World Health Organization after Trump vowed to cut off payments to the U.N. agency for not sounding the alarm over the virus sooner.

-European Union foreign policy chief Josep Borrell said the WHO is needed now more than ever: “Only by joining forces can we overcome this crisis that knows no borders.”
+EU foreign policy chief Josep Borrell said the WHO is now “needed more than ever” to combat the outbreak.

+“Only by joining forces can we overcome this crisis that knows no borders,” he said.